hsson/metavisor-cli/README.md

 ```
 make build
 ```
-If you instead decicde to grab a binary from the releases page, make sure to get the one for your system (e.g. get metavisor-darwin if you're on macOS).
-For ease simplicity, rename the binary and remove the platform suffix, so that e.g. `metavisor-windows.exe` becomes `metavisor.exe`.
-This is not required for the CLI to work, but will help with consistency if ever referring to the documentation or contacting support.
+If you instead decide to grab a binary from the releases page, make sure to get the one built for your system (e.g. get metavisor-darwin if you're on macOS).

 After you have a compiled binary of the CLI, simply put it somewhere in your `$PATH` and you're ready to start using it.
 Try it out by running `metavisor version`.